AHMahi/MIMIC-IV-Hospital-ED-Analytics/README.md

 **Q: Can I link labs to waveform segments and clinical outcomes?**

 - Yes — everything is linkable via CSN (visit ID) or MRN (patient ID)

 ---

-**Q: What is MC-MED?**

-MC-MED is a large, de-identified, multimodal clinical and physiological dataset of **118,385 adult ED visits (70,545 patients)** from the Stanford ED (Sep 2020–Sep 2022).
-It uniquely combines continuous high-frequency monitoring (waveforms/vital signs) with electronic health record (EHR) data, supporting advanced research in emergency medicine, monitoring, and machine learning.

-Multimodal clinical monitoring refers to the practice of collecting and analysing multiple types of patient data at the same time to get a comprehensive view of a patient's health status, especially in acute or emergency settings.

----